besartelezi/ajax-pokedex/README.md

   * I think I'll do this by adding an array that will be used to store the date of the Pokémon once the user has clicked on the button that will show them the Pokémon they searched for.
 - [ ] Adding a "next" and "previous" button, so the user can just scroll through the Pokédex even when they're a little unfamiliar with Pokémon.
 - [ ] Once I'm more familiar with animations, I'd like to revisit this project and when people open the website, they're greeted by a closed Pokédex.
 Then, when they click on a button on the left side of the Pokédex, it opens.
+- [ ] Check the styling again, make everything more responsive, so the Pokédex looks amazing on all screens